announced the best of the Year 2021

 It has been a pleasure to support the World Architecture Festival 2021 for the very first time and learn from the most renowned and far-sighted architects in the World.

-It is exciting to see that sustainability issues are no longer disconnected from thinking and architectural practice.
-Form the best building of the year to the best future project, sustainability is the guiding principle.
+It is exciting to see that issues are no longer disconnected from design thinking and architectural practice.
+Form the best building of the year to the best future project, is the guiding principle.

 Value that has been in the Valcucine DNA for more than 40 years.

-Thus, CopenHill, also known as Amager Bakke or Amager Slope, in Copenhagen, Denmark has been declared the World Building of the Year 2021 at the 2021 (WAF2021).
+Thus, CopenHill, also known as Amager Bakke or Amager Slope, in Copenhagen, Denmark has been declared the World Building of the Year 2021 at the World Festival 2021 (WAF2021).

 World Building of the Year 2021 was selected by a super jury of luminaries of the global architecture industry – comprising Paul Finch, Programme Director at World Architecture Festival; Abdelkader Damani, Director of Frac Centre-Val de Loire and Artistic Director of Biennale d'Architecture d'Orléans; Nuno Gonçalves Fontarra, Associate Partner at Mecanoo; Kim Herforth Nielsen, Founder and Creative Director of 3XN Architects; and Christina Seilern, Principal of .

-CopenHill is designed by BIG Architects and was selected from the Production, Energy & Recycling category.
+CopenHill is designed by and was selected from the Production, Energy & Recycling category.

 19161_COPENHILL_02-Image-by-Rasmus-Hjortshoj-copia